Live in prod · ML-DSA-65 Patent Pending

 “How do I prove to my regulator the corpus content is real?”

-Zero-knowledge proof that the corpus content injected into a prompt is a genuine member of your committed corpus — without revealing what it is.
-Trustless attestation.
+It gives you a zero-knowledge proof that the data added into a prompt really is part of your own committed dataset.
+It does this without showing anyone what that data actually is.
 Runs alongside CCACW stage 4.

 Tool 5 · ORACLE